alanef/plugindonation_lib/README.md

 ## Purpose

-This is intented to be incorporated into free WordPress plugins to standardize donation / contribution and support info
+This is intended to be incorporated into free WordPress plugins to standardize donation / contribution and support info

 ## Features